simpeter/apd/docs/lab2.md

 storage hardware and software technologies on cloud application performance.

+Note: Please use this [doc](https://docs.google.com/document/d/1HVhm5VNve3vOkfw23YOwMtX3EEhNCotWQftAm8bvRow/edit?usp=sharing) as a template when submitting your results.
+(You can make a copy and add your answers).
+For each assignment, report the type of node you get from Cloudlab.

 ## Assignment 1: Storage Hardware Performance Impact (5 pts)

 Storage hardware can have a major impact on cloud application